croquet/croquet-react/docs/tutorials/3_1_React_Mondrian_Player_Count.md

 }
 ```

-## Subscribing to user dis/connections
+## Subscribing to user (dis)connections

 Now that our application is working using the new `RootModel`, it's time to monitor user connection and disconnection.

 Croquet provides two events that are fired whenever a new view connects or disconnects from the session: [view-join](../croquet/global.html#event:view-join) and [view-exit](../croquet/global.html#event:view-exit).
-These events can only be subscribed on the Model side.
+These events can only be subscribed to on the Model side.

 Update yur `models/root.ts` file to subscribe to these events: